UH Hilo Affiliates

 Visit the University Research Park web site.

-The 2012 Hawaii District Science and Engineering Fair is jointly sponsored by the University of Hawaii at Hilo (UH-H), the State and Hawaii District Department of Education, the Hawaii Academy of Science, UH-H Sigma Xi Chapter, ʻImiloa Astronomy Center of Hawaii, the Robert and Alice Fujimoto Foundation, and many other valuable sponsors who make this fair happen each year.
+The 2012 Hawaiʻi District Science and Engineering Fair is jointly sponsored by the University of Hawaiʻi at Hilo, the State and Hawaiʻi District Department of Education, the Hawaiʻi Academy of Science, UH Hilo Sigma Xi Chapter, ʻImiloa Astronomy Center of Hawaiʻi, the Robert and Alice Fujimoto Foundation, and many other valuable sponsors who make this fair happen each year.
 The Steering Committee would like to extend their heartfelt appreciation to these partners and the many other individuals and organizations who have continued to support the fair.